PeterYaoNYU/QoS-Aware-5G-Scheduling/README.md

+# QoS-aware 5G scheduling
+In this project, we identify the potential problems of RadioSaber, and propose a simple solution.

+## Problem
+To verify the problems with experiments on your own machine, go to /ran-sched-experiments, you will find more instructions under the folder /score_exp (this name does not have any implication.
+Originally the experiment design used score, but now it has nothing to do with score)

+## Solution
+To verify the effectiveness of the solution, please go to /ran-sched-experiments, you will find more instructions under the folder /improve_v1

+## Key Modifications
+We changed rather dramatically the original RadioSaber implementaiton.
+The most important modifications can be found in the folloing files:
+* /src/device/ENodeB.cpp
+* /src/protocalStack/mac/packetScheduler/downlink-transport-scheudler.cpp
+* /src/LTE-Sim.cpp

 ## Instructions (to group members)

 Always check at least that there are no compilation errors.
 Simply remove the `LTE-Sim` executable and do `make -j8` and see if the compilation succeeds.